junchennn/furniture_sale_system/README.md

 source env/bin/active
 ```

-Next install the project dependencies with
+Next install the project dependencies with (plese note pacakage libraries are also within this repository)

 ```
 pip install -r requirements.txt